agrogan1/multilevel-thinking/README.md

 ## To-Do's

-* Is the title too long?
-* Alternative title suggestions:
+* New title:
     + *Multilevel Thinking: Using Multilevel Models to Engage With Diversity in Cross Cultural Research*
-    + *Multilevel Thinking: Discovering Universals and Particulars in Cross-Cultural Research*
+    + ~*Multilevel Thinking: Discovering Universals and Particulars in Cross-Cultural Research*~
 * Should I include multiple software? e.g. Stata, R, Julia?
 SAS?
 Possibly brms/STAN--probably not--because this would involve discussion of Bayesian estimation?
 Probably only Stata, R and Julia.
 * may need to move section on ICC and unconditional models
-* Read Stein’s Paradox article
+* read Stein’s Paradox article
 * ✓ better explanation of random slopes
 * ✓ within and between
 * include concise summary tables